Learn how to make versatile Italian meringue using whatever amount of egg whites you have.

 - Plop in your candy thermometer.
 No more stirring.
 You’re shooting for 244 degrees, F. (You can go to 240, but I’m partial to 244).

-- When the sugar syrup reaches about 225 degrees, start whipping your whites.
+- When the sugar syrup reaches about 230 degrees, start whipping your whites at medium speed and then increase to high speed once they get a little foamy.
 Ideally, they’ll be at medium peaks when your sugar reaches 240-244.
 You might need to play around with this a little bit.

-- When the sugar is about 2 degrees cooler than you want it, carefully remove from the stove, turn the burner off (I forget, sometimes), and turn the mixer speed down to medium.
+- When the sugar mixture is about 2 degrees cooler than you want it, carefully remove from the stove, turn the burner off, and turn the mixer speed down to medium.

-- When all the syrup is in, crank that puppy back up to high speed and whip until cool.
+- When all the syrup is in, turn the mixer back up to high speed and whip until cool.
 Add flavorings, and there you have it.
 Italian Meringue.
 Yay!

-whip in sifted cocoa powder, to taste, for a chocolate meringue
+- whip in sifted cocoa powder or some chocolate syrup, to taste, for a chocolate meringue

 - whip cool butter into the meringue, a bit at a time, to make Italian buttercream